 - Evening activities*

-- Travel to departure airport & see you next time!
+- Travel to departure airport & hasta lluego!

-Accommodations: We live together on an 1100 acre conservation ranch outside of the main reservation town of Browning.
+Accommodations: We live together in a rented house in a close-knit neighborhood.
 Accommodations are basic, but clean and comfortable.
 There are bathrooms and showers, running water, and an outdoor patio for gathering.
 A full packing list is provided before the program.

 Food: Meals and snacks are varied and healthy.
 Members of the group take turns preparing breakfasts and lunches, and a local cook prepares our dinners.
 Vegetarian options are available and participants with special food requirements provide that information before the program begins.